 67 generated using the ART sequencing read simulator (Huang et al., 2012).
 The datasets were generated

-68 using the Illumina MiSeq error models for 230 paired end base pair reads and 20 X mean coverage with
+68 using the Illumina MiSeq error models for 2x230 base pair paired end reads and 20 X mean coverage with

-69 an average insert size of 690 base pairs with standard deviation of 10 bp for each strain, the seed number
+69 an average insert size of 690 base pairs with standard deviation of 10 bp for each strain.
+The seed number

 70 for the random number generator was randomly assigned and recorded for each dataset.